Am I protected under existing County laws?

 The first step to begin a charge with the Prince William County Human Rights Commission is to fill out an

 Intake Questionnaire.
-You can either fill out the intake questionnaire online print it out and send it to us or you can print it and fill it out by hand.
+You can fill out the intake questionnaire online, or print a copy yourself and write your responses.
 Be sure to review the intake instructions.
-You can also call the office at 703-792-4680 and request that an intake questionnaire be sent to you.
-After receiving your form the intake office will contact you and advise you how to proceed.
+You can also call the office at 703-792-4680 and request an intake questionnaire be sent to you.
+After receiving your form, the intake office will contact you and advise you how to proceed.

 How long does the process take?